 24) Pasta And Beans

-Mix the hot pasta with the sautéed garlic and white beans, and a little reserved pasta water to form a silky sauce.
-A couple of smashed beans contribute creaminess to the sauce as if you are a gourmet chef.
-I like to add some dried rosemary or Italian seasoning, and pretend to be some sort of herb connoisseur.
-This dish feels relaxing and calm; it’s the warm food equivalent of taking a deep breath.
+Combine the hot pasta with the sautéed garlic and white beans along with a splash of reserved pasta water to create a silky-smooth sauce.
+A few smashed beans add creaminess to the sauce.
+Other gourmet chefs may recommend bean sauces, on the other hand, I tend to stick with a decent dose of dried rosemary or Italian seasoning, and call myself a herb connoisseur.
+This dish feels relaxed and calm, the warm food equivalent of a deep breath.

 25) Burrito Bowl

-I prepare this quick dish when people have different food cravings.
-I take some rice, then I add some beans and corn.
-I finish off the bowl with ingredients such as lettuce and onion, cheese, and salsa.
-When making the sauce, I mix yogurt or mayonnaise with lime juice and salt, which gives the dish much more flavor.
-Serving everything separately is better than any negotiation to ensure peace with picky eaters.
+I make this simple dish when people have varying food preferences.
+I start with some rice, to which I then add beans and corn.
+I complete the bowl with toppings of lettuce and onion, cheese, and salsa.
+In a separate dish, I prepare a sauce by mixing yogurt or mayonnaise with lime juice and salt, which adds a lot of extra flavor to the dish.
+Serving everything separately is better than any negotiations to keep the peace with picky eaters.